totemorg/totem/README.md

 ### TOTEM~resolveClient(req, res)
-Validate a client's session by attaching a log, profile, group, client, cert and joined info to this req request then callback res(error) with null error if session was validated.
+Validate a client's session by attaching a log, profile, group, client, cert and joined info to this `req` request then callback `res`(error) with a null error if the session was validated.

 **Kind**: inner method of [<code>TOTEM</code>](#module_TOTEM)